Computation and physics are an integral part of modern society and science.

 - have knowledge of the application of physics in industry and other sectors of society.

 The Master's Programme in Computational Engineering and Technical Physics is a two-year programme.
 It leads to the degree of Master of Science in Technology, M.Sc.
 (Tech.), which is 120 ECTS credits.

-The programme includes core studies, specialisation studies, minor studies, language studies, and elective studies.
+The programme includes core, specialisation, minor, language and elective studies.

-Specialisation studies (70 - 74 ECTS credits).
-You can study one of the three specialisations in this Master' programme: Technomathematics, Computer Vision and Pattern Recognition or Technical Physics.
+Specialisation studies (74 ECTS credits) are divided into three alternative fields: Technomathematics, Computer Vision and Pattern Recognition, or Technical Physics.

-TECHNICAL PHYSICS includes studies on topics such as material physics, nanophysics, applied optics, and microelectronics.
+- Technical Physics includes topics such as material physics, nanophysics, applied optics, and microelectronics.